helixml/docs/content/helix/private-deployment/install-local-macos.md

+---
+title: Local Install of Helix on macOS
+description: An end-to-end guide showing how to run Helix fully locally on macOS with Ollama.
+weight: 2
+tags:
+- config
+---

-# Local Install of HELIX on MacOS
+# Local Install of Helix on MacOS

 ## Requirements
 **_Created on MacOS 15 - YMMV_**